aliyousefi-dev/ovacli/ovacli-docs/docs/overview.md

 # Overview

+it is a new and smart video archieve platform for content creators.

 OVA (Online Video Archive): A local, collaborative, multi-user online database for managing and streaming MP4 videos designed for professional editor teams and studios.

 ## One Online DB for All Your Video Needs